 The Executive Committee composed of, in addition to the president, the vice-president and the treasurer, and 11 heads of the active departments at the LRC

 - 38 Medical - social centers

-- 46 EMS centers and 4 operation rooms
+- 46 EMS centers and 4 dispatch rooms

 - 32 branches or local committees

 - 13 Mobile clinics